michalsniezko/michalsniezko.github.io/index.md

 >
 > No theory without context - every entry here came from a real problem in a PHP/AWS/microservices stack.

+> **Author: Michał Śnieżko**
+> Backend Software Engineer focused on AWS, PHP, and Infrastructure as Code.
 ---

 ## Contents